garrandall/popular-music-data/tracks/die-in-your-arms-justin-bieber.md

 I wouldn't mind
 'Cause every time you touch me
 I just die in your arms
-Oooh, it feels so right
+Oh, it feels so right
 So, baby, baby, please don't stop, girl

 If I could die in your arms